Zren/zren.github.io/_posts/2017-11-01-developing-kde-in-a-virtualbox.markdown

 ssh-copy-id -p 2222 neondev@localhost
 {% endhighlight %}

-Now open dolphin (in the Host OS) and browse to:
+I've aliased the following in my `~/.bashrc` so all I need to type is `neondev` to start in my Code directory.

 {% highlight bash %}
+alias neondev='ssh -t -p 2222 neondev@localhost "cd ~/Code ; bash"'
+{% endhighlight %}

+Now open the Dolphin file browser (in the Host OS) and browse to:

+{% highlight bash %}
 fish://neondev@localhost:2222/home/neondev/
 {% endhighlight %}

+Save it as a favourite so you can easily navigate to it later.

-Congrats, now you can develop with your current tools and test with a fresh environment without affecting your day to day OS.
+Congrats, you've now linked the virtual machine enough to develop with your current dev tools (at full speed), with the ability to build and test with a secluded environment that won't break your day to day OS.

+## Building a KDE Package

+I want to modify `frameworksintegration`.
+A mirror of the source code [can be found on GitHub](https://github.com/KDE/frameworkintegration).

+First we download the source with:

+{% highlight bash %}
+git clone git@github.com:KDE/frameworkintegration.git
+{% endhighlight %}

+Since KDE Neon already packages the code we want to build, we can find it with `apt search frameworkintegration`.

+{% highlight bash %}
+$ apt search frameworkintegration
+Sorting...
+Done
+Full Text Search...
+Done
+frameworkintegration/xenial,now 5.39.0-0neon+16.04+xenial+build42 amd64 [installed]
+  KF5 cross-framework integration plugins

+frameworkintegration-dbg/xenial 5.18.0-0ubuntu1 amd64
+  KF5 cross-framework integration plugins - debug files

+frameworkintegration-dbgsym/xenial 5.39.0-0neon+16.04+xenial+build42 amd64
+  Debug symbols for frameworkintegration
+{% endhighlight %}

+Looks like neon packages it under the name `frameworkintegration`.
+We can now install the dependencies with:

+{% highlight bash %}
+sudo apt-get build-dep frameworkintegration
+{% endhighlight %}